• Skip to primary navigation

 Halloween is coming, and you may be looking for a fun and unique candy treat for the kids.
 Chocolate peanut butter pretzel wands are an easy, no-bake confection that's perfect for your next party or weekend activity.

 With the popularity of Harry Potter, princesses, and fairies, kids and adults alike are sure to enjoy these fun pretzel wands.
-Plus, it's easy for kids to help style or decorate their own - with your help.
+Make these along with chocolate frogs and pumpkin juice for your next Harry Potter themed party.

 Milk chocolate and white chocolate pretzel wands lined up in a row.